studiopress/atomic-blocks/README.md

 ## Page building blocks for the new WordPress editor.

-Atomic Blocks is a collection of "blocks" for the new WordPress block editor, also known as [Gutenberg](https://atomicblocks.com/beginners-guide-gutenberg/?utm_source=WP.org%20Description%20Gberg%20Link&utm_campaign=wporg_desc_gberg_link).
+Atomic Blocks is a collection of content blocks for the new [Gutenberg block editor](https://atomicblocks.com/beginners-guide-gutenberg/?utm_source=WP.org%20Description%20Gberg%20Link&utm_campaign=wporg_desc_gberg_link).
 Blocks are chunks of content such as paragraphs, images, galleries, columns, and more.
-Building with blocks gives you more control to quickly create and launch any kind of site you want!
+Building blocks give you more control to quickly create and launch any kind of site you want!

 **Atomic Blocks is in early development and may not be suitable for production sites.** Because the new editor is still in production, breaking changes could be expected.
 Feel free to follow along and [contribute](https://github.com/ArrayHQ/atomic-blocks) to the development.

-## Atomic Blocks currently includes:
+## Atomic Blocks currently includes the following blocks:

 * Testimonials
 * Inline Notice